RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 - Toast notifications — pop-up alerts for spins, follows, like rewards, and personal bests
 - Animated launch button — pulses while the bot is running
 - Session summary popup on stop
+- Demo Mode — simulates a live session without a TikTok stream; fires randomised likes, gifts, follows, and chat spins to test the full event pipeline

 ### Stats Tab
 ---